daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-and-typescript-building-functions-and-layers.md

 But there are also a few cons:

-- esbuild does not have type checking
+- esbuild does not have type checking (can be solved with tests)
 - still **not supported in Layers**, they must to be built in a different way
 - less control on build settings, must rely on what is exposed by SAM and its defaults